Use the following guidelines to create and submit your budget.

 Gettysburg is committed to paying all our research students equitably while keeping in mind that the nature and requirements of conducting such projects often varies across disciplines.
 In some cases, students are assisting faculty with their research and, in other cases, students may be conducting their own research while being mentored by a faculty member.
 Working as a Student Researcher during the academic year may be different from working as one during the summer when there is more time to accomplish certain tasks.
 Finally, students differ in their experience and, thus, so do their skill sets as they progress through the four years.
 Gettysburg College has attempted to take all of these factors into consideration when devising the following policy.

-During the academic year, student researchers will be paid an hourly rate of between $7.25--$8.50.
-This range reflects the possible differences in students’ skill sets, experience, and nature of the tasks the student may be required to perform.
+During the academic year student researchers will be paid an hourly rate of between $7.25--$8.50.
+This range reflects the possible differences in students’ skill sets, experience, and nature of the tasks they may be required to perform.
 The specific rate of pay within this range will be determined by the faculty member with whom the student is working in consultation with his/her department.
 The exception to this would be if the external funding source requires student researchers to get paid at a specified rate.

 Students participating in the College’s Division 3 X-SIG Summer Research program will be paid a stipend not to exceed $5,000/summer as determined by the X-SIG Board and/or the faculty PI.
 Students will be paid via fellowship stipend and are not considered employees of the College.
 FICA is not charged.
 As such, students are considered trainees and thus will be paid as participants in NSF budgets.

 If students are not participating in the X-SIG program, they should be paid as employees with FICA charged.
 Those students who have been selected by a faculty panel to participate in the College’s Division 1, 2, and IDS Summer Research Program will be paid a stipend of $4,500, paid in five bi-weekly installments, over the course of the 10 week program.